Keyrxng/GhostsOfEpochsPast/README.md

 ## What's Next?

-### Some key features we plan to add if we receive good feedback from the community:
+### Key features we plan to add depending on the feedback from the community:

 * The ongoing addition of the newly released public Secureum race epochs.
 * The addition of other 3rd party quiz and learning content from niche specific DAO's and creators.